1200s were “interesting times” in Italy (as the Chinese

 architettori (Lives of the Most Excellent

 Painters, Sculptors, and Architects) was published in

-one of Giotto’s pupils.
-That is almost certainly not the
+Roman Cavallini as one of Giotto’s pupils.
+That is almost

-case, and many critics, if anything, now turn it around
+certainly not the case, and many critics, if anything, now

-and say that Cavallini influenced Giotto.
-Indeed, it has
+turn it around and say that Cavallini influenced Giotto.

-even been put forth that the frescoes in Assisi in the
+Indeed, it has even been put forth that the frescoes in

-discovery of Cavallini’s Last Judgment in the Santa Cecilia
+don’t know.)
+The discovery of Cavallini’s Last Judgment in the

-church in Rome in 1900 started the current historical
+Santa Cecilia church in Rome in 1900 started the current

 Hetherington.
 Grove Art Online, entry “Pietro